|Wright State Orthopaedic Surgery, Sports Medicine & Rehabilitation|

 Your surgeon will approach your lower back from the front through an incision in your abdomen.
 With this approach, the organs and blood vessels must be moved to the side.
 This allows your surgeon to access your spine without moving the nerves.
 Usually, a vascular surgeon assists the orthopaedic surgeon with opening and exposing the disk space.

 During the procedure, your surgeon will remove your problematic disk and then insert an artificial disk implant into the disk space.

 Some disk replacement devices comprise the nucleus (center) of the intervertebral disk while leaving the annulus (outer ring) in place, although this technology is still in an investigative stage.

 In most cases, total artificial disk replacements substitute both the annulus and nucleus with a mechanical device that will simulate spinal function.

 There are a number of different disk designs.
 Each is unique in its own way, but all maintain a similar goal: to reproduce the size and function of a normal intervertebral disk.

-Some of the disks are made of metal, while others are a combination metal and plastic, similar to joint replacements in the knee and hip.
+Some disks are made of metal, while others are a combination of metal and plastic, similar to joint replacements in the knee and hip.
 Materials used include medical grade plastic (polyethylene) and medical grade cobalt chromium or titanium alloy.

-Patients can expect improvement of lower back pain and disability in weeks to months following surgery.
-The results from numerous studies, including FDA-regulated trials, reveal that disk replacement improves, but does not completely eliminate pain.
-It is critical that prior to surgery the patient and the treating surgeon develop realistic expectations of pain relief.
+Most patients can expect improvement of lower back pain and disability in weeks to months following surgery.
+Studies show that disk replacement improves, but does not completely eliminate pain.
+Before your surgery, it is important to talk with your surgeon about realistic expectations for pain relief.

 The American Academy of Orthopaedic Surgeons